 The article Medical Malpractice Liability in the Age of Electronic Health Records cites three phases of malpractice risk associated with EHR systems:

 Medical errors continue to occur, albeit at a much lower rate than in the past.
-It is imperative that all healthcare workers including the pharmacist, nurse and physician be aware that medical errors not only subject patients to harm but also lead to medical malpractice litigation.
+It is imperative that all healthcare workers on the interprofessional team, including the pharmacist, nurse, and physician be aware that medical errors not only subject patients to harm but also lead to medical malpractice litigation.
+Clinicians need to verify their orders before submission.
+The pharmacist will perform an interaction check, and verify dose and agent selection.
+Finally, the nurse serves as the final backstop before administering a drug, checking the right dose, right drug, and right patient.
 There are many causes of medical errors and most hospitals have introduced rules and regulations to minimize these errors with a system of checks.
-In the end constant awareness is the only way to reduce medical errors.
+In the end, constant awareness by every member of the interprofessional team is the only way to reduce medical errors.

 |||What is an error?, Hofer TP,Kerr EA,Hayward RA,, Effective clinical practice : ECP, 2000 Nov-Dec [PubMed PMID: 11151522]|